flowr-analysis/flowr/wiki/Control Flow Graph.md

 <h4 id="cfg-traversal-semantic">Semantic CFG Visitor</h4>

-The <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/semantic-cfg-guided-visitor.ts#L75"><code>SemanticCfgGuidedVisitor</code></a> class is flowR's most advanced visitor that combines the syntactic and dataflow information.
+The <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/semantic-cfg-guided-visitor.ts#L75"><code><span title="This visitor extends on the DataflowAwareCfgGuidedVisitor by dispatching visitors for separate function calls as well, providing more information!
+In a way, this is the mixin of syntactic and dataflow guided visitation.
+Overwrite the functions starting with on to implement your logic.
+In general, there is just one special case that you need to be aware of: In the context of a function call, flowR ...">SemanticCfgGuidedVisitor</span></code></a> class is flowR's most advanced visitor that combines the syntactic and dataflow information.
 The main idea is simple, it provides special handlers for assignments, conditionals, and other R semantics but still follows the structure of the CFG.